 Patrons may pay library fines

-in excess of five dollars online from home using a Visa or
+in excess of five dollars online from home using a Visa,

 feature by logging on to "My Account"